elsacatoire/elsacatoire/README.md

 ## 🚀 About Me
-I'm a learning full stack developer at Ada Tech School in Nantes.
-I love moutains and coding to make life easier.
+I'm a learning full stack developpment at Ada Tech School in Nantes.
+I love moutains, and coding to find solutions.
 My dream would be to code for a better and easier life form my favorite mountain.
 I'm looking for a one year apprenticeship starting october-november.

 ## :raising_hand_woman: Few things about me
-👩‍💻 I'm currently working on a personnal website
+👩‍💻 I'm currently working on tests and cleancode practice.

 🧠 I'm currently learning python

 👯‍♀️ I'm looking to collaborate on social and eco friendly projects

-🤔 I'm looking for help with coding a chatbot
+🤔 I'm looking for help with coding a chatbot that will help women to feel safe

-💬 You can ask me about my favorite food
+💬 You can ask me about my favorite food.
+Spoiler alter : I can't choose but I have traveled enouth to talk about it for hours.

-📫 Better to reach me in person
+📫 It's better to reach me in person

 ⚡️ Fun fact : I once was a trapeze teacher !